MasterFox/picar/README.md

 + left /right forwards - makes your car turn left or right forwards
 + left /right backwards - makes your car turn left or right backwards
 + selftest - for checking the functionality of every motor
++ distance - shows the current distance to the next object using the ultrasonic sensor
++ stealth - the lighting is switched off
++ light - the lighting is switched on
++ auto - activating autonomous drive
 + quit - quit the application
 + help - show command overview